 A duly authorized agent or inspector of the City shall be permitted to make reasonable inspection of any manufactured home to determine compliance with this ordinance, or any other ordinance, or state law.

-Permit fees and inspection fees

-Permit Fees:

-HUD-Code Manufactured Homes $100.00

-Inspection Fees:

-HUD-Code Manufactured Homes Based on fee schedule adopted by the Council for building inspections
+Application, permit, and inspection fees.
+A persons must pay the required application, permit, and inspection fees as adopted by the City’s Master Fee Schedule.

 Section 8.
 Affect on Deed Restrictions.
 Nothing in this ordinance shall affect the validity of an otherwise valid deed restriction.